geopython/pywps/docs/configuration.rst

     the content type encoding (e.g. ``ISO-8859-1``, see https://docs.python.org/2/library/codecs.html#standard-encodings).
 Default
     value is 'UTF-8'

+:processes:
+    optional parameter to configure the processes list using a Python expression.
+    This expression will be loaded using ``importlib``.
+    For example use `myapp.processes.processes` which points to the Python list of your processes in your application: ``processes = [Sleep(), SayHello()]``.

 :parallelprocesses:
     maximum number of parallel running processes - set this number carefully.